npflueger/npflueger.github.io/_teaching/252-22spring.md

 *   The course text is [An Introduction to Mathematical Cryptography](https://link.springer.com/book/10.1007/978-1-4939-1711-2), 2nd edition.
 Use this link to download the book in pdf for free or order a $25 paperback copy.
 If you are off the campus network, try [this link](https://link.springer.com.ezproxy.amherst.edu/book/10.1007/978-1-4939-1711-2), or look up "springerlink" (one word) in the Amherst College library catalog.
 *   [Starter code and testing notebooks](https://www.dropbox.com/sh/a11zuil8bm8lylb/AABoeXEln6uR4vmnG-O9outza?dl=0)
 *   [CS Circles python tutorial](https://cscircles.cemc.uwaterloo.ca/) (most relevant sections for our purposes: 0 through 10 and 13, except 2X, 7A, and 8)
-*   Boardwork from the remote classes is shared at this [Dropbox link](https://www.dropbox.com/sh/p2yvkx1dcvqcox9/AABVgRPbvZrYANjIJufgNz3wa?dl=0).

 ### Homework